saddington/yen-handbook/README.md

 >
 >The reason so many efforts to establish “corporate values” are basically worthless is that they emphasize beliefs instead of actions.
 Culturally, what you believe means nearly nothing.
 What you do is who you are.

-Consequently, here are our current `operating virtues` (taken from our [blog](https://john.do/day-one/)):
+Consequently, here are our current `operating virtues` (via this blog [post](https://john.do/day-one/)):

 ### 1. Table All The Things — `#tatt`
-Or, in other words, we “put everything out on the table” — the good, the bad, and most definitely the ugly.
+At YEN we “put everything out on the table”: The good, the bad, and most definitely the ugly.
 Information is the lifeblood of our business which is especially true in a distributed-first organization.
-This means that we share things in real-time: We don’t wait for the timing to be “perfect” and we’re comfortable with sharing incomplete, imperfect, and unpolished ideas in prose.
+This means that we share things in real-time: We don’t wait for the timing to be “perfect” and we’re comfortable with sharing incomplete, imperfect, and unpolished ideas in our updates.

 [Candor](https://www.indiehackers.com/post/candor-the-secret-to-startup-success-de93cf7ace) is our weapon of choice — both a strategy and tactic.